-A wrong-way car accident, usually a head-on collision between two vehicles, can be one of the most terrifying types of a car wreck to experience.
+A wrong-way car accident, usually a head-on collision between two vehicles, can be one of the most terrifying types of car wreck to experience.
 Not only is the experience frightening, but the aftereffects can be seriously scary, too — catastrophic injuries and even death are common after one of these collisions.

 Under the law, if you’ve been struck by a driver going the wrong way, you have an opportunity to seek compensation for your injuries and emotional trauma.
 Contact a car accident attorney at The Joel Bieber Firm today for a complimentary case review.

 How to Prove Negligence in a Wrong-Way Collision

 Proving fault, or negligence, is the first step your car accident attorney takes in making a case for damages.
 They will need to show that the other driver wasn’t properly following the rules of the road or was otherwise driving recklessly, like texting and driving or driving under the influence.